robert4213/cmpe202/lab4/README.md

 Responsibility:Contain a list for all customers.
 Add customer.
 Allow to assign a table to the customer on the top of the list.
 Send and receive information to check in.

 Collborator: Table2,Customer

+# Design pattern
+Chain of responsibility
+Explaination: In this project, we have several table objects which has different aviliable seats.
+So in my program, when customer object comes, it'll first check table with 2 seats, if it's not suitable, then send customer object to next table, table4.
+Sane for table4 to table8.
+Contain odject:

+Client: customers object in customerList.
+Served with FIFO order.

+ConcreteHandler: table2, table4, table8